Year 2 2019 - 2020

 Welcome to Year 2

-Scroll down to find out what we are up to this term!
+Scroll down to find out what we have been up to this term!

 This year in Y2 we have Mrs Ryder (2R) and Mrs Barrow (2B).
-We are supported by Mrs Reynolds and Miss Uddin.
+We are supported by Mrs Reynolds, Mrs Smith and Mrs Scott

 Homework for Literacy and Maths is given out each Friday and is to be returned to school by the following Wednesday.
 Reading books are also changed each Friday.
 Don't forget to listen to your child read five times per week and record how many pages and comments in your child's diary!
 If your child reads 5 times a week they will be rewarded with an extra playtime and a chance to be put into the class draw to win a book!

-P.E days are Mondays (indoor) and Tuesdays(outdoor).Please ensure that your child has the correct PE kit in school at all times.
+P.E days are Tuesdays(outdoor) and Fridays ( indoor) .Please ensure that your child has the correct PE kit in school at all times.
+Earrings must be removed for health and safety reasons.

 Uniform - could you ensure that all uniform has your child's name in - when children are in different classes for Literacy and Maths, playing 'guess the jumper' is an impossible game!